aimms/documentation/cloud/rest-api.rst

     :align: center

-The key will only be shown in plain text once (for security reasons) - so the user is advised to copy it ans store it securely.
+The key will only be shown in plain text once (for security reasons) - so the user is advised to copy it and store it securely.
 This key should be sent in the *apikey* header for every REST call the user want to make using this key for authentication/authorization.